nocejo/trev/README.md

 ```
 $ trev calls
 ```
-Definition of a named review is performed by issuing configuration instructions refering to the name in trevrc, e.g.: for the review named calls:
+Definition of a named review is performed by issuing configuration instructions referring to the name in trevrc, e.g.: for the review named calls:
 ```
 # ------------------------------------------------------------- Calls
 review.calls.filter      = +phone urgency.over:12 +READY